-When playing The Great Houdini Escape Room or The Roosevelt Escape Room a group of 6 to 12 colleagues must work together, communicate, and collaborate in order to solve the mysteries of the room and discover the secret way out.
+When playing The Great Houdini Escape Room, The Roosevelt Escape Room, or The Edison Escape Room a group of colleagues must work together in order to solve the mysteries of the room and discover the secret way out.
 It’s challenging – but a lot of fun.

 ESCAPE THE PALACE

-Escape the Palace is puzzle hunt game designed for large groups of 50 or more players!
-This game takes place inside different areas of the Palace of Fine Arts.
+Escape the Palace is puzzle hunt game designed for large groups of 30 or more players available inside the Palace of Fine Arts.

-The group will be split into smaller teams of 6 to 8 players that will solve puzzles, use special decoding machines, and try to escape first.
+Your group will be split into smaller teams of 5 to 7 players that will solve various puzzles to try to escape first.
 This is a great team building activity that comes with a healthy dose of competition.
-Participants will feel challenged, but will have a lot of fun working their way through the game!
+You will feel challenged, but have a lot of fun working through the game!

-For scheduling assistance, please contact us at email@example.com and we will do our best to accommodate your needs!
+You can reserve escape rooms by clicking any of the booking buttons on the website.
+For questions or scheduling assistance, please contact us at firstname.lastname@example.org and we will do our best to accommodate your needs!

 Enjoyed by clients such as